-- Cover for medical expenses, usually up to a limit of £5m.
-The European Health Insurance Card (EHIC) - and its new replacement the Global Health Insurance Card (GHIC) will continue to be accepted in Austrian hospitals for Brits needing treatment even though Britain is no longer in the EU.
-But it only covers emergency healthcare and should not be a substitute for good travel cover.
+Cover for medical expenses, usually up to a limit of £5m.
+The new Global Health Insurance Card (GHIC), will be accepted in Austrian hospitals for Brits needing treatment.
+However, It only covers emergency healthcare, and should not be a substitute for good travel cover.

-- Cover for the cancellation or curtailment of your holiday, in case you have to head home earlier than planned or an emergency prevents you from going in the first place
+Cover for cancellation or curtailment of your holiday.
+This is in case you have to head home earlier than planned or an emergency prevents you from going in the first place.

-- Travel abandonment cover, for unusual circumstances where the journey to your destination becomes unfeasible
+Travel abandonment cover protects you against unusual circumstances where the journey to your destination becomes unfeasible.

-- Baggage cover, in case your belongings are lost or stolen during your trip.
-Make sure you include cover for any particularly costly items you’ll have with you, such as jewellery
+Baggage cover, which can help in case your belongings are lost or stolen during your trip.
+Make sure you include cover for any particularly costly items you’ll have with you, such as jewellery.

-- Personal liability cover, protects you in case something you do causes injury to someone else, or the loss or damage of their possessions
+Personal liability cover protects you in case something you do causes injury to someone else.
+What’s more, it can cover for the loss or damage of their possessions.

 Many standard travel insurance policies won’t include the following:

-- If you have a pre-existing medical condition, or you’ve had one in the past for which you’ve received advice or treatment, you may find you’re charged a higher premium for your policy if you want your condition to be covered.
-You might even have to take out a special policy for pre-existing conditions
+If you have a pre-existing medical condition or you’ve had one in the past for which you’ve received advice or treatment.
+In this case, you may find you’re charged a higher premium for your policy if you want your condition to be covered.
+You might even have to take out a special policy for pre-existing conditions.

-- Cover for accidents or injuries that happen during sporting activities such as skiing and snowboarding.
-If you know you’ll be doing something adventurous while in Austria, check to make sure you have adventure or winter sports cover in place first
+skiing and snowboarding.
+If you know you’ll be doing something adventurous while in Austria, check to make sure you have adventure or winter sports cover in place first.

 How much should my travel insurance excess be?

 The excess on your travel insurance is the amount you will have to pay before your travel insurance company will pay out on a claim.
-While a higher excess might reduce the cost of your cover, you shouldn’t increase it to the point that you wouldn’t be able to afford to pay it if you made a claim.
+A higher excess might reduce the cost of your cover.
+That said, you shouldn’t increase it to the point that you wouldn’t be able to afford to pay it if you made a claim.